whiteducksoftware/azure-backupsqldatabase/README.md

 The current Automated Export for SQL database will **discontinue on March 1, 2017**.
 If you need to export your data you either have to setup a *Long-term retention backup* or use *Azure Automation*.
 This article provides a script and description for the latest.

+The following script will export an Azure SQL database to a BACPAC file stored in an Azure Blob storage.

 ## Prerequisites
 + Azure Automation account